ResearchObject/bagit-ro/README.md

 The interpretation of `manifest.json` according to the [RO Bundle specification](https://w3id.org/bundle/#manifest-json) assumes `/` is the root of the ZIP file, to also be the root of the RO.

-A BagIt bag on the other hand, is not necessarily rooted within an archive, and could be living standalone within a file system directory, or be exposed on the Web at an arbitrary URL base.
+A BagIt bag is not necessarily rooted within an archive, and could be living standalone within a file system directory, or be exposed on the Web at an arbitrary URL base.
 The name of the containing bag is not declared outside its directory name.
 The RO manifest and annotations